Suicide in the United States: Suicide as a public health issue

 Suicide prevention has been thought of as the responsibility of mental health professionals within clinical settings between 2000 and 2010.
 As of 2019, suicide prevention is being recognized as a public health responsibility rather than within clinical settings due to the trend in increasing suicide rates.

-In 1960–2010, population-based risk reduction approaches have been used for other diseases such as myocardial infarction.
-However, as of 2019, the urgency of development of effective suicide prevention has been recognized by the CDC.
+From 1960 to 2010, population-based risk reduction approaches have been used for other diseases such as myocardial infarction.
+As of 2019, an urgency in developing effective suicide prevention has been recognized by the CDC.
 While suicide is often thought of as an individual problem, suicides may impact families, communities, and society in general.
 The responsibility of public health would be to develop policies to reduce people's risk of suicidal behavior through addressing factors at the individual to societal levels.
 "Public health emphasizes efforts to prevent violence (in this case, toward oneself) before it happens.
 This approach requires addressing factors that put people at risk for, or protect them from, engaging in suicidal behavior."

 The CDC has created a National Suicide Prevention Lifeline where they provide free and confidential support for people in distress, prevention and crisis resources for people who are in need of such help, and best practices for professionals.
 In May 2019, Bloomberg reported that in spite of the recent mental health crisis, insurance companies, including UnitedHealth Group, are doing what they can to limit coverage and deny claims for mental health related issues.

 A 2019 study by the National Bureau of Economic Research found a direct causal link between worker's wages and suicide rates, and that raising the minimum wage would result in a quick drop in the suicide rate.

-In August 2020, during the COVID-19 pandemic, a survey conducted by the CDC found that 25.5 percent of people aged between 18 and 24 have seriously contemplated suicide within the last 30 days.
+In August 2020, during the COVID-19 pandemic, a survey conducted by the CDC found that 25.5 percent of people aged between 18 and 24 had seriously contemplated suicide within the last 30 days.
 For the age group 25 to 44, it was 16 percent.
 Glenn Greenwald of The Intercept said of the findings:

 In a remotely healthy society, one that provides basic emotional needs to its population, suicide and serious suicidal ideation are rare events.
 It is anathema to the most basic human instinct: the will to live.
 A society in which such a vast swath of the population is seriously considering it as an option is one which is anything but healthy, one which is plainly failing to provide its citizens the basic necessities for a fulfilling life.